EricCarrGH/BASICProjects/README.md

 # BASIC Projects

-This repo contains the source to programs I have written in various BASICs over the years
+This repo contains the source to programs I have written in various BASICs over the years.